Chris-luiz-16/Letsencrypt-ssl-with-ansible-acme-module-for-a-php-website/README.md

 # Php website automated using an ansible playbook with the lets encrypt or Buypass free SSL on the domain

 This GitHub repository contains a playbook that enables easy deployment of a Git-based PHP website using an Nginx role.
 The playbook allows users to choose their desired SSL configuration by utilizing ACME validation and modifying the ACME directory.
+The playbook uses an acme module along with openssl_privatekey and openssl_csr ansible modules.
 You can execute the playbook by declaring the variable in the command line or in ***main.yml*** under the vars section at the play level.
 By default the playbook uses the free lets encrypt SSL
 ```sh
 ansible-playbook -i inventory main.yml -e domain_name="<domain name>" -e git_url="<git repo url>"